-- 3.5.1 Open spaces within the built up area of the Borough, not covered by the Green Belt, are also particularly important to local communities, adding to the visual attractiveness of the Borough and enriching the quality of life.
-The Borough is fortunate in having a diverse mix of green spaces ranging from natural / semi natural areas to parks, gardens and formal recreational facilities.
+- 3.5.1 The Borough is fortunate in having a diverse mix of green spaces ranging from natural / semi natural areas to parks, gardens and formal recreational facilities.
 These open spaces and their landscaping provide relief from the density of urban form and contribute to an attractive urban character, appreciated by both residents and visitors.
+They distinguish Epsom and Ewell Borough from other places.
 These green spaces make a valuable contribution to people's health and well being and often have a multi-functional role, being havens for biodiversity as well as providing a range of leisure and recreational opportunities.
 They add to the diversity of the landscape and are a characteristic of the Borough.
 The large number of trees within them is recognised as a great asset. - 3.5.2 Some of the larger open spaces within the Borough are considered to have a widespread rather than simply local significance.
 They have an important strategic role in separating distinct areas, acting as a buffer to development, and in helping define urban structure.
 These have been designated as 'Strategic Open Spaces' in the adopted local plan.
 As they are within the urban area they are not incorporated into the Green Belt, but play an equally valuable role.
 They contain sites for ecological protection and enhancement, as well as for recreation.
-They will be retained in this plan and their general locations are shown on the key diagram.
+They will be retained in this plan and their general locations are shown on the Key Diagram.
 Their precise boundaries will be shown on the Proposals Map which will be produced in conjunction with the Site Allocations DPD. - 3.5.3 The largest strategic open space is Nonsuch Park.
 As well as being a Grade 2 SNCI, it contains formal parkland of considerable archaeological and historic interest.
 Its attractive ambience and exceptional amenity value is valued by residents of the north and east of the Borough, and from nearby Cheam, who do not have such immediate access to the Downs and Epsom Common.
 The area surrounding the Hogsmill River, to the north of the Borough, fulfils a similar role to Nonsuch Park and is similarly designated.
 A large proportion of its area is also a Grade 3 SNCI and Local Nature Reserve. - 3.5.4 Extensive support for options that generally protect the Borough's green spaces was given in response to the 'preferred options' consultation.
 Improving their environmental quality is a specific objective of the Community Strategy which recognises their social, recreational and environmental value.
 The Council will promote healthy living by aiming to provide the required quantity, and to improve the quality, of open space and the sports and recreational facilities they contain, along with improving access to them. - 3.5.5 Planning Policy Guidance 17: Planning for Open Space, Sport and Recreation, requires local authorities to undertake robust assessments of the existing and future needs of residents and visitors in relation to open space, sports and recreational facilities.
 Consultants were appointed by the Council to undertake a comprehensive audit and review of recreational open space needs in accordance with PPG17.
 They reported in March 2006 and identified the types of open space and their distribution and size in relation to locally identified needs, and suggested the standards of provision that should be set locally.
 The study identified where deficiencies exist and also where land did not contribute significantly and was potentially surplus to needs.
 The audit will provide guidelines for the levels of provision, and other proposals, which will be made in forthcoming development plan documents.
 The audit forms an important part of the evidence-base underpinning the policy approach in this Core Strategy.